How can social media positively affect mental health?

 If our mental impact social media use leads us to feel sad or anxious.
 Or use is out of the normal range.
 Also, if it affects our relationship with others and causing us problems sleeping at night, we need to take note.
 Then, it is time to ask for help.
 Search online for mental health supports.
 Simple keywords can be used to guide us to find what we want.

-There are professionals who offer online psychiatry or online psychology telehealth service.
+There are professionals who offer online psychiatry or online psychology telehealth services.
 This practice is gaining in popularity.
 It is a reliable way to get help for mental health in Australia.
 One way to make the psychological effects of social media is to search for mental health supports both local and online.
 You can review their posts, vlog and Facebook feed to help determine if that online mental health service is right for you.